Erazul-Islam/Bike-Rental-Service-FrontEnd/README.md

 **Finally**

-If you have any query. please inform me this is my email erazul89@gmail.com
+If you have any query. please inform me this is my email erazul89@gmail.com and whatsapp 01843291218